Cécile Chaminade: Biography

 Chaminade experimented in composition as a young child, composing pieces for her cats, dogs and dolls.
 In 1869, she performed some of her music for Georges Bizet, who was impressed with her talents.
 In 1878, Chaminade gave a salon performance under the auspices of her professor, Le Couppey, consisting entirely of her compositions.
 This performance marked the beginning of her emergence as a composer and became the archetype for the concerts she gave for the rest of her career in which she only performed her own works.

 During the 1870s and 1880s several of her works were programmed by the prestigious Société nationale de musique.
 In her early years, she gave recitals throughout France, Switzerland, Belgium and Holland.
 In 1892, she debuted in England, where her work was popular.
 Isidor Philipp, head of the piano department at the Conservatoire de Paris, championed her works.
 She repeatedly returned to England in the 1890s, premiering her compositions with such singers as Blanche Marchesi and Pol Plançon.
 She visited England again in 1907 and performed at the Aeolian Hall in London, and in Bath.
-Queen Victoria was known to enjoy Chaminade's music and in 1901 at her funeral, the Prélude for organ, Op.78, by Chaminade was played.
+Queen Victoria was known to enjoy Chaminade's music and in 1901 at her funeral, the Prélude for Organ, Op.
+78, by Chaminade was played.

 Chaminade married a music publisher from Marseille, Louis-Mathieu Carbonel, in 1901.
-Given his advanced age, it was rumored to be a convenience and Chaminade prescribed strict marriage conditions: they were to live separately (he in Marseille and she near Paris) and their marriage was to remain platonic.
+Given his advanced age, it was rumored to be a marriage of convenience and Chaminade prescribed strict marriage conditions: they were to live separately (he in Marseille and she near Paris) and their marriage was to remain platonic.
 Carbonel died in 1907 from a lung disease.
 Chaminade never remarried.